 (g) the person has been advised under regulation 41 that he or she must not travel on or remain on a conveyance; or

-(ga) the person is in or on Authority property, without reasonable excuse, in contravention of a prohibition order given to the person under regulation 43A(4); or
+(ga) the person is in or on Authority property, without reasonable excuse, in contravention of a prohibition order given to the person under section 64A(5) of the Act; or

 (h) the person has breached a provision of the Government Railways Act 1904, the Public Transport Authority Act 2003, or a regulation or by-law made under either of those Acts and the conduct constituting the breach involves danger or annoyance to a person on Authority property or using a conveyance.

 [Regulation 43 amended in Gazette 11 Feb 2005 p.
 699; 29 Feb 2008 p.
-699.]
+699; 27 Mar 2009 p.
+932.]